-In a world where the competitive environment is constantly evolving, ad hoc approaches will never develop and maintain a comprehensive profile of the competition.
+In a world where the competitive environment constantly evolves, ad hoc approaches will never develop and maintain a comprehensive competition profile.
 To keep up, you’ll need a methodical, disciplined approach to ensure that you always have a handle on what your competitors are doing.

 Where to Find Your Competitive Intelligence

 Places where you can find competitive intelligence include:

 - Presentations by executive management that provide information about future strategies of the company

 - Articles, news stories, and other features created by someone inside or outside the company